DesmondThema/laravel-vue-ecommerce/README.md

 ## Admin Section.
 - Normal users are excluded from seeing the link to admin on the navigation bar.
 - Only admin user can see this link.
-When the seed ran, it created admin user with the following details.
+When the seed ran, it created admin user with the following details
-`email: admin@admin.com`.
+`email: admin@admin.com`
-`password: password`.
+`password: password`
 Admin section is used to create products, when you click add product button.
 In the future it can be used to view orders and create other admin users.

 ## Potential Features for improvement